Social Security Benefits

 • SSI

 • You can get started but you cannot file the SSI application online.
-The link will allow you to set up your appointment to file online instead of calling the office; or
+After you complete the online process, a Social Security representative will schedule an appointment for you to help you apply for benefits; or

-• Schedule an appointment at 1-800-772-1213 to apply for SSI disability benefits.
+• Set up an appointment at 1-800-772-1213 to apply for SSI disability benefits.
 SSA will decide if you can come into the office to file or whether you can file by phone interview.
-There are in-office restrictions due to COVID.
 If someone is deaf or hard of hearing, they may call the toll-free TTY number 1-800-325-0778 to review their options.

-Learn what you need when applying for Disability Benefits including information about yourself, about your disability condition, doctor contact information and any employment information for the last two years.
-Once you have applied, you can check the status of your application online or you can appeal the decision if you are denied benefits, within 60 days of getting a denial letter.
+Learn what you need when applying for Disability Benefits such as information about yourself, about your disability condition, doctor contact information and any employment information for the last five years.
+After you have applied, you can check the status of your application online or you can appeal the decision within 60 days of getting a denial letter.

 To help you get ready for your disability interview or online application, review the Disability Starter Kit.
 There is a kit for adults and a kit for children.